the-turing-way/the-turing-way/book/content/remote_events/01/activity-types.md

   Detailed instructions on how to record their presentation, what format the video should be in and who/where it should be shared are also important points speakers will want to be clear about.
 - **Collaborative platforms for collating questions:** In a remote scenario, asking the audience to write down their questions in a collaborative document is beneficial as this will make it difficult for one person to dominate the Q&A session, other audience members can "upvote" popular questions, and organisers/chairs can monitor whether the questions are abiding by the Code of Conduct.
 - **In-browser timers:** An in-browser timer can be a useful way for a speaker/chair to track time during the presentation.
   They are lightweight, do not require installation and can easily be shared with participants and via screen sharing.
-For example, <http://amazingtimer.com/countdown_timer.php>.
+For example, [Amazing Timer](http://amazingtimer.com/countdown_timer.php).

 #### Available Tools